 At The Rycote Practice, we aspire to offer patients a service that we would be happy for our friends and family to receive.
 We would like your help to measure how we are doing by answering a brief question and offering your suggestions on how we could improve your experience.

 It doesn’t take long and you don’t need to give your details on your feedback form.
-Forms are available from all members of our team or, if you prefer, you can complete the Friends and Family Test online.
+You can complete the Friends and Family Test online, respond to an SMS text message following your appointment or complete a feedback card provided by a member of the practice team.

 Risk of Meningitis for University Students